aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/chn/chn.rst

    :file: implem_comparison_AWGN.csv

-The :numref:`comp_implem_awgn` shows that the standard normal distribution generator with a Mersenne Twister 19937 is quite fast next to a Box-Muller algorithm from the GSL.
+The :numref:`comp_implem_awgn` shows that the standard normal distribution generator with a Mersenne Twister 19937 is quite fast next to a Ziggurat algorithm from the GSL.
 However, the ``FAST`` Box-Muller method implementation with also a Mersenne Twister is much faster than the ``MKL``'s Box-Muller on short frames but the last takes some distance on longer ones.